Photo by Chloei Capili (taken with Samsung phone)

 Since most of the events this summer will happen during the evening (because we are being baked alive by the sun right now), it will be better to use the best camera phone for low-light conditions.
 Thanks to advancements in tech, you no longer have to post blurry photos at night.

-So level up your instagram game with the following camera phone suggestions!
+So level up your instagram game with the following with these smartphones for Capturing Events suggestions!

 The new flagship smartphone from LG still delivers the same dual-camera setup for the rear.
 You’ll have the same 13MP wide-angle camera with an aperture of f/2.2 for those unique shots.
 For clearer ones that can be done closer, the 13MP main camera has an aperture of f/1.8 for those low-light shots.